mindis/snowplow.github.com/_posts/2013-01-29-introducing-the-no-js-tracker.md

 The [No-JS tracker] [no-js-wizard] is only our second tracker: to fulfil our vision of supporting event-data collection across many more platforms, we need to launch a wide range of new trackers.

 We are getting close to launching an [Arduino tracker] [arduino] for SnowPlow, which will enable data collection from physical events into SnowPlow.
-As you might expect, mobile trackers (especially for Android and iOS) are high priorities on the development roadmap, alongside other software trackers (e.g. Windows 8).
+As you might expect, mobile trackers (especially for Android and iOS) are high priorities oadmap, alongside other software trackers (e.g. Windows 8).
 It will take a lot of work (and trackers) to fulfil our vision of enabling data collection across any platform in SnowPlow, but we are getting there steadily.

 [no-js-wizard]: /no-js-tracker.html